adamocon/react-diffuse/README.md

 I will be working on this project in spare time and trying to make it as visually pleasing and user friendly as possible, with a view to deploying it online at some point.
 In particular, I plan to implement:
 - A start screen explaining how to use the simulation.
-- A way of changing the parameters in the browswer (these are currently hard-coded), or at least choosing an area of the parameter spcae (i.e. 'Coral' or 'Mitosis')
+- A way of changing the parameters in the browser (these are currently hard-coded), or at least choosing an area of the parameter space (i.e. 'Coral' or 'Mitosis')
 - Colour options
 - An information page.
 - Pause/play display.